4th Station – Sit Down to be Appreciated

 - This article from Deeds not Words considers whether the violent tactics of suffragettes were a help or hindrance

 If you are working in an online group, discuss your answers to the four questions with your classmates.
 Discuss whether any of you ever participated in a protest, and if so, why.
-If you are remote-learning at home, find out what other members of your family think.
+If you are working on your own from home, find out what other members of your family think.
 Ask older members of your family or household if they have ever participated in a non-violent campaign, a boycott, strike or protest march or if they can tell you about an example that has happened during their lifetime.

 Consolidate your learning: